gwtproject/gwt-site/src/main/markdown/doc/latest/tutorial/index.md

 Before you begin these tutorials, we assume that you've done the following:

 1. Installed the Java SDK.
-    *  If you don't have a recent version of the Java SDK installed, download and install [Sun Java Standard Edition SDK](http://java.sun.com/javase/downloads/index.jsp).
+    *  If you don't have a recent version of the Java SDK installed, download and install [Java Standard Edition SDK](http://www.oracle.com/technetwork/java/javase/downloads/index.html).
 2. Installed Eclipse or your favorite Java IDE.
     *  In these tutorials, we use [Eclipse](http://www.eclipse.org/) because it is open source.
 However, GWT does not tie you to Eclipse.
 You can use [IntelliJ](http://www.jetbrains.com/idea/), [NetBeans](http://www.netbeans.org/) or any Java IDE you prefer.
 If you use a Java IDE other than Eclipse, the screenshots and some of the specific instructions in the tutorial will be different, but the basic GWT concepts will be the same.
     *  If your Java IDE does not include Apache Ant support, you can download and unzip [Ant](http://ant.apache.org) to easily compile and run GWT applications.
 3. Installed the Google Plugin for Eclipse.
-    *  The [Google Plugin for Eclipse](https://developers.google.com/appengine/docs/java/tools/eclipse) adds functionality to Eclipse for creating and developing GWT applications.
+    *  The [Google Plugin for Eclipse](https://developers.google.com/eclipse/docs/getting_started) adds functionality to Eclipse for creating and developing GWT applications.
-4. Downloaded Google Web Toolkit.
+4. Downloaded GWT.
-    *  Google Web Toolkit can be downloaded with the Google Plugin for Eclipse.
-Alternatively, download the most recent distribution of [Google Web Toolkit](../../../download.html) for your operating system.
+    *  GWT can be downloaded with the Google Plugin for Eclipse.
+Alternatively, download the most recent distribution of [GWT](../../../download.html) for your operating system.
 5. Unzipped the GWT distribution in directory you want to run it in.
     *  GWT does not have an installation program.
 All the files you need to run and use GWT are located in the extracted directory.